 While these may seem like fairly flexible and ambiguous factors (and perhaps they are), courts are fairly predictable in allowing people to petition for modification.
 For instance, courts will generally entertain the following requests:

 Sadly, many self-represented individuals make the mistake of thinking that a significant change in circumstances automatically entitles them to a change in support obligations.
 Never make the mistake of reducing payments unilaterally or without court approval.
 This constitutes a violation of the court order, and it can subject you to contempt of court.
 Worse yet, it will make honest and good-faith efforts to modify child support much harder.
-Instead, call an experienced attorney first.
+Instead, call an experienced child support attorney first.

 People often save thousands of dollars by having an attorney carefully review their options and handle their modification.
 If you are facing a major life change, then contact the Law Offices of Todd K. Mohink, P.A. to schedule a consultation to review your child support order and your change of circumstances.